aws-samples/amazon-ecr-repository-compliance-webhook/README.md

 - CloudFormation via the [AWS CLI](https://aws.amazon.com/cli/)
 - CloudFormation via the [CloudFormation management console](https://aws.amazon.com/cloudformation/)

-This function has been made available in all 18 commercial AWS regions that support AWS SAR.
+This function has been made available in 17 of the 18 commercial AWS regions that support AWS SAR.
+As of March 2020, Bahrain (me-south-1) does not yet support API Gateway.
 It is also possible to deploy the Lambda function in the GovCloud and China regions, if you have access to those regions.

 |Region                                        |Click and Deploy                                                                                                                                 |